akshayson22/fishappnew/README.md

 [![Heroku](https://img.shields.io/badge/Deployed-Heroku-blue)](https://fishfreshnessapp-dd83d72380b3.herokuapp.com/)

 A web app for analyzing fish freshness using image-based detection and colorimetric analysis.
 It predicts pH, TVB-N, ammonia concentration, and remaining shelf life, and generates detailed PDF reports.
+The models running behind the code are partially imaginary and partially taken from literature.
+New models will be employed once all data is available from the NOVISHPAK Project: [https://novishpak.eu/](https://novishpak.eu/)

 ---